Books That Help Teach Your Kids Basic Chores

 Author: Cynthia MacGreggor

 Why we like it: What do you do when your children refuse to clean their room?
 Dive in to find out.
-Mom and Dad also have chores that makes the household routine peaceful.
+Mom and Dad also have chores that make the household routine peaceful.
 But what if they also decide not to do their chores?
 When Mom refuses to cook and Dad doesn’t mend the bike, their child learns the importance of completing chores and peace is found once again.

 Buy the book here: